 The BRT encourages the EU to aim at making the Best Practice corporate tax system in the world to which countries around the world would aspire.

-There has been some progress since the European Commission is trying to break the deadlock in the Council on the proposal.
+There has been certain progress because the European Commission relaunched the proposals.

 The European Commission proposed a Council Directive on a Common Consolidated Corporate Tax Base (CCCTB) in 2011.
 The Council has been unable to agree on the proposal.